 modality.

-Our foundational 200-hour yoga teacher training gives you all the tools you need to lead well-balanced yoga classes and to deepen your own practice.
-You will learn invaluable skills for use in the yoga classroom—and you’ll find these skills apply in a variety of situations.
-You’ll also learn loads about yourself.
-That means this program is a fine choice even if you think you have no desire to teach.
+Our foundational 200-hour yoga teacher training gives you all the tools to lead well-balanced yoga classes and to deepen your own practice and understanding of yoga.
+You will learn invaluable skills for the yoga classroom—and discover how these same skills can support you in daily life.
+This program is a meaningful journey of personal growth, which makes our YTT an excellent choice whether or not you plan to teach.

 Our program gives you a thorough grounding in: